roeibh/improve-prompt/README.md

 - **Base URL**: API endpoint (default: https://api.openai.com/v1)
 - **Model**: Model to use (default: gpt-4.1)

-The configuration is saved securely in `~/.improve-prompt`.
+The configuration is saved in `~/.improve-prompt`.

 ### Supported Providers